Some approved hazardous substances need permission before you can use them. Find out which substances these are and how

-If you are planning to use a herbicide with one of the following active components you will need a permission:
+You need permission to use a herbicide with one of the following active components:

-To apply please fill in the form below and send it to us.
+To apply for permission, fill in the form below and send it to us.

 Permission is required for sodium nitrite control operations on feral pigs on any land not administered by the Department of Conservation (DOC).

-To request a permission be granted, please use the application form below and send it to the EPA.
+To request a permission be granted, fill in the application form below and send it to us.

 Vertebrate Toxic Agents (VTAs)

-If you are undertaking a pest control operation that requires the use of certain vertebrate toxic agents (VTAs), you may need a permission from the Department of Conservation (DOC) and/or the Public Health Unit (PHU) of the local District Health Board.
+If you are undertaking a pest control operation that requires the use of certain VTAs, you may need a permission from the Department of Conservation and/or the Public Health Unit (PHU) of the local District Health Board.

 If you are using a VTA that requires a permission from the PHU, you will need to make an application on the approved application form, available from the Ministry of Health.